nikagra/RobRecSolver.jl/docs/src/index.md

 to test performance of algorithms proposed in _Robust recoverable 0-1 optimization problems under polyhedral uncertainty_ (Mikita Hradovich, Adam Kasperski, Pawel Zielinski) which is available as preprint on [arxiv.org](https://arxiv.org/abs/1811.06719).
 This work will later be referenced as _publication_.
+It's is highly desirable to read the it before starting to use this package.

 ## Installing RobRecSolver
 If you are familiar with Julia you can quickly install RobRecSolver and CPLEX: